 Who interprets the test?

-A Physician or midlevel provider with expertise in CIMT will interpret and report the result of the test.
-Results will be discussed with you at an office visit usually made 2 weeks after the procedure is .performed.
+A medical provider with expertise in CIMT will interpret and report the result of the test.
+Results will be discussed with you at the time of the scan, or at an office visit usually made 2 weeks after the procedure is performed.

 What is the cost?